Zuzuna54/bybitalgobot2.0/src/dashboard/README.md

 3. Caching mechanism to avoid redundant computation
 4. Timestamp tracking for data freshness
 5. Fallback to sample data when running in standalone mode
-6. Enhanced caching for frequently accessed data
+6. Enhanced caching for frequently accessed data with intelligent eviction policies and memory monitoring

 ### Callback Registration System